Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

 9 /

-One other point worth remembering is that we have no control over where these elements are created.
-Oracle automatically appends them to the existing table so that we always have a dense structure unless we specifically delete elements.
+the existing table so that we always have a dense structure (unless we specifically delete elements).

 SQL> DECLARE